HL7/fhircast-docs/docs/specification/STU2.md

 #### `webhook` Subscription Denial

-To deny a subscription with `hub.channel.type`=`webhook`, the Hub sends an HTTP GET request to the subscriber's callback URL as given in the subscription request.
+To deny a `webhook` subscription, the Hub sends an HTTP GET request to the subscriber's callback URL as given in the subscription request.
 This request appends the fields as query string arguments.
 The subscriber SHALL respond with an HTTP success (2xx) code.

 ###### `webhook` Subscription Denial Sequence